scalawithcats/scala-with-cats/src/pages/case-studies/validation/conclusions.md

 final case class Pure[E](message: E) extends Structure[E]
 ```

 representing the structure of the predicates that created them.
 We can simplify this structure by converting all predicates into a normal form.
-For example, if we use disjunctive normal form the structure of the predicate will always be a disjunction (logical or) of conjunctions (logical and).
-By doing so we could errors as a `List[List[Xor[E,E]]]`, with the outer list representing disjunction, the inner list representing conjunction, and the `Xor` representing negation.
+For example, if we use disjunctive normal form
+the structure of the predicate will always be
+a disjunction (logical or) of conjunctions (logical and).
+By doing so we could errors as a `List[List[Xor[E, E]]]`,
+with the outer list representing disjunction,
+the inner list representing conjunction,
+and the `Xor` representing negation.

-Finally, we made several design choices that reasonable people could disagree with.
-Should the method that converts a `Predicate` to a function really be called `run` instead of, say, `toFunction`?
+Finally, we made several design choices
+that reasonable people could disagree with.
+Should the method that converts a `Predicate` to a function
+really be called `run` instead of, say, `toFunction`?
 Should `Predicate` be a subtype of `Function` to begin with?
-The name `run` makes sense if you have experienced monad transformers and other similar abstractions, but is not clear if you don't have this experience.
-Avoid subtyping is something that many functional programmers come to prefer, as it plays poorly with implicit resolution and type inference, but a case could be made to use it here.
+The name `run` makes sense if
+you have experienced monad transformers and other similar abstractions,
+but is not clear if you don't have this experience.
+Many functional programmers come to prefer avoiding subtyping,
+as it plays poorly with implicit resolution and type inference,
+but there could be an argument to use it here.
 As always the best decisions depend on the context in which the could will be used.